vinceharmon/Dashboard/README.md

     * `workitems.model`: Contains all models for the work items.
     * `workitems.service`: WorkItems service implementation.

-* `src/app/workdetails`: Components allowind the editing of a specific work item.
+* `src/app/workdetails`: Components allowing the editing of a specific work item.
-    * `workdetails.component`: Contains all the components, imports, services, providers and other pieces that make up the dashboard module.
+    * `workdetails.component`: Component allowing the editing of the top-level work item.
-    * `workstep.component`: Contains all the components, imports, services, providers and other pieces that make up the dashboard module.
+    * `workstep.component`: Component that is embedded inside of the workdetails.component, allowing for editing of the multiple steps associated with each work item.

 * `src/app/workitems`
-    * `workitems.component`: Components displaying all current work items.
+    * `workitems.component`: Component displaying all current work items.

 ## Getting started